 In 2012, Russian partners joined.
 From 2012 until 2014 we carried out activities together via the Estonia-Latvia-Russia cross-border cooperation programme.
 Via Hanseatica officially became the tourism network that connects us: Estonians, Latvians and Russians.
 We created Via Hanseatica website and a travel planner as well as a book called “Unforgettable Adventures on the Via Hanseatica”.
 Book is available for free download as an e-book to this day!
 After that, several cooperation projects and activities had led to the development of a route.

 Further development of the route

-We started a two-year-long project Via Hanseatica Plus in April 2019 what is financed by the Estonia-Russia programme.
-In addition to developing the current route, we concentrate on expanding the route towards Rakvere and Viljandi in Estonia as well as towards Vyborg and Pskov in Russia.
+After that we started a two-year-long project Via Hanseatica Plus in April 2019 what was financed by the Estonia-Russia programme.
+In addition of developing the current route, we concentrate on expanding the route towards Rakvere and Viljandi in Estonia as well as towards Vyborg and Pskov in Russia.
 Above all we will strengthen cooperation with businesses at local as well as international level.

 After Russia attacked Ukraine in 2022 the cooperation with Russian partners has been suspended.
 Latvian and Estonian partners will continue the cooperation.